According to the answers provided in the Transition Tool, the following scenario applies to your company:

 Please note that this process is different from and in addition to the migration of traceability from the legacy GIP and Marketplace platforms to the MultiTrace traceability platform.

-To have enough time to obtain your Rainforest Alliance certificate, please make sure to register at least 6 months before your certification deadline.
+To have enough time to obtain your Rainforest Alliance certificate, please make sure to register at least 6 months before your deadline.

 Please register one account if your company: